 [H1] Conservation and restoration

 Large-scale afforestation of degraded lands is one of the most viable solutions18 adopted to protect ecological security50,51.
 Since the late 1970s, China has undertaken unprecedented investment in land conservation and restoration programs, aiming at protecting forest ecosystems and biodiversity, preventing soil erosion, combating desertification and improving dryland ecosystems33,52.
 There have been 13 conservation and restoration programs covering a total of 3.93 million km2 of drylands (Table 1), with a cumulative investment of US$ 67.92 billion (in 2015 US$) during the period between 1978 and 2015 (FIG. 4).
-The 13 programs can be grouped into two categories: restoration programs, which often use afforestation, and have the goal of controlling of soil and water erosion and conserving biodiversity (P2-7, P9-10 and P12-13); and conservation programs, with the goal of protecting dryland ecosystems and halting desertification (P1, P8, and P11).
+The 13 programs can be grouped into two categories: restoration programs, which often use afforestation, and have the goal of controlling of soil and water erosion and conserving biodiversity (P2-7, P9-10 and P12-13); and ecological programs with the goal of specifically protecting dryland ecosystems and halting desertification (P1, P8, and P11).
 [Au: I wanted to make it more clear what the difference between the programs was, ideally with one word categories for each.
 Does this edit seem OK?
+Not sure if the two groups can be summarized as ‘restoration’ and ‘conservation’ programs.
+Actually, the second group is not just conservation programs as P1 and P8 have measures of forest plantations.
 That makes sense, thank you for clarifying.
-Are you ok to leave as ‘ecological’ then?]
+Are you ok to leave as ‘ecological’ then? yes]

 Four programs launched from 1978-1997 (P1–P4; FIG. 4a) failed to prevent further deterioration in many arid and semi-arid regions of China53, given a series of natural disasters including severe droughts in 1997, massive floods in 1998 and severe dust storms in the spring of 200033,54.
 Partly this is because the limited afforestation investments tended to focus on regions where soil moisture is available but desertification does not occur55.
 From 1998 onwards, China dramatically increased investment in the four existing programs (P1–P4) and launched nine new programs (P5–P13), with total annual investment increasing steadily with growth in China’s GDP (FIG. 4).
 Generally, investments in the three programs to combat desertification and improve dryland ecosystems (P1, P8, and P11) were lower than those of the afforestation programs (such as P5 and P13), but covered a more extensive area (FIG. 4), with programs using cheap measures such as grassland restoration and grazing exclusion33.
 The 13 ecological conservation and restoration programs have changed land-use patterns via forests planting, mountain closure, aerial seeding, and desert regeneration, and exerted a marked influence on dryland ecosystems32,33.
 In this section, the current understanding of the impacts of dryland conservation and restoration practices is synthesized.